DiegoRenner/HelmholtzTransmissionProblemBEM/README.md

 - The new dependency is the Intel <tt>tbb</tt> library for parallelization, which is supported by GCC.
 - Linking to [complex_bessel](https://github.com/joeydumont/complex_bessel) library is rendered obsolete since this code includes routines for computing Bessel functions written from scratch in C++, following the same theoretical basis explained by Donald E. Amos in his two papers.
 The new code, contained in <tt>cbessel.cpp</tt>, is slightly faster than the Fortran code and includes optimizations for Bessel functions of order 0 and 1.
 It has been extensively tested against the Fortran code.
 - Significant performance improvements are made to the process of assembling the solution matrix (with the respective derivatives).
 Lots of unnecessary computation was removed and the performance bottleneck was reduced to Hankel function computation, which is itself parallelized and reduced to computing HankelH1 of order 0 and 1.
 - The main contribution is an implementation of randomized SVD following the algorithm presented in [this paper](https://arxiv.org/abs/0909.4061).
 The corresponding routine called <tt>rsv</tt> approximates the smallest singular value of the solution matrix by using this technique.
-Although the approximation is not good enough to replace <tt>arpack</tt>, it is fast and robust, can be parallelized, and provides rough positions and bracketing for local extrema, which is particularly useful for finding near-resonance points.
+Although the approximation is not good enough to replace <tt>arpack</tt>, it is fast and provides rough positions and bracketing for local extrema, which is particularly useful for finding near-resonance points.

 ## Configuration and Dependencies
 The library can be configured by running